 A key component of CER’s mission is to train and employ NKU student interns in the field of environmental restoration.
-From program inception in 1999 through June 2023 (end of Fiscal Year 2023), a total of 215 NKU student interns have been employed by CER for a total of over 117,000 hours.
 CER additionally provides employment to non-students seeking vocational training and experience in environmental restoration, either directly or by contracting partner organizations.
-Through June 2023, the CER has provided such employment to 110 individuals for over 41,000 hours, including recent NKU/CER graduates, urban youth, military veterans, retirees, addiction recovery program graduates, and others.
+Refer to the annual report for specific employment statistics.

 The CER and NKSWRP are fully funded by mitigation credit sales, receiving no financial support from NKU or any outside source.